One Hack and One Doctor Appointment Led To This Newsletter

 If I was able to climb the unclimbable nutrition mountain, what else could I accomplish?

-Something in me had clicked; a seed was planted: I had started to believe in myself.
+Something in me had clicked; a seed was planted: I’d started to believe in myself.

 And for that, I’ll be eternally grateful to the work of the Glucose Goddess.